Rocky Boy (Chippewa leader): The exodus to Great Falls

 Pursuant to the Worcester v.
-Georgia precedent 31, US 515, (1832), the Chippewa recognized in Act of Sept 7, 1916 (39 Stat.
+Georgia precedent 31, US 515, (1832), the Ojibwe recognized in Act of September 7, 1916 (39 Stat.
 739) were to be the sole sovereign tribe to exert exclusive jurisdiction over their newly created reservation.
 The federal government would oversee the wholesale destruction of the Rocky Boy Band of Chippewa Indians by implementing the 1917 McLaughlin Roll.
-Through federal abuse of power, overreach, and outright incompetence, the original Chippewa band members enumerated in the 1908 census were improperly removed from the tribal roll.
+Through federal abuse of power, overreach, and outright incompetence, the original Ojibwe band members enumerated in the 1908 census were improperly removed from the tribal roll.
 As a result, and due in large part, to the Cree malfeasance and contest for power, the majority of Chief Rocky Boy's people were illegally dispossessed from their own tribe.
-Many sought refuge on HIll 57, Great Falls.
-In later years, the Secretary of Interior would illegally deny a trust responsibility to the tribal members residing there..
-Hill 57 was initially settled by Jim Loud Thunder Gopher, who was a hard worker, and honest Chippewa leader of Saginaw descent.
+Many sought refuge on Hill 57, Great Falls.
+In later years, the Secretary of Interior would illegally deny a trust responsibility to the tribal members residing there.
+Hill 57 was initially settled by Jim Loud Thunder Gopher, who was a hard worker, and honest Ojibwe leader of Saginaw descent.
 Jim Gopher had arrived from Manitou Lake in 1918, where he also enjoyed treaty rights in the nation of Canada.
-Jim Gopher was the son in law of Chief Rocky Boy's brother, Charles Chippewa or Walking Stone.
+Jim Gopher was the son-in-law of Chief Rocky Boy's brother, Charles Chippewa or Walking Stone.
 Hill 57 was and is the historic home to Chief Rocky Boy's people, and the people of Jim Gopher.
-The land ownership of Hill 57 is a checkerboard of these people, in addition to many of the Little Shell, landless Indians who had briefly settled on Hill 57 until the 1950s-1960s.
+The land ownership of Hill 57 is a checkerboard of these people, in addition to many of the Little Shell, landless Indians who had briefly settled on Hill 57 until the 1950s and 1960s.

 Death

 Between 1900 and 1910, a period of great unrest occurred in Montana and the rest of the western United States, as the Land Acts took effect and Reservations were opened up to white settlement.
 Rocky Boy was instrumental in keeping the peace.
 That may likely be his main legacy.
-He died on April 18, 1916 at the age of 64 or 65.
+He died on April 18, 1916, at the age of 64 or 65.